 Suicide is a traumatic experience and cleaning up after a loved one adds to the trauma.
 If you’re in this situation now, please leave the task for a professional who is more technically and psychologically equipped to take on the task.

-If you’re here because you are curious on what will happen to your body after taking your own life, please call the National Suicide Prevention Hotline at 800-273-8255 right away.
+If you’re here because you are curious on what will happen to your body after taking your own life, please call the National Suicide Prevention Hotline at 800-273-8255 or dial 988 right away.
 There is never a good reason to take your own life.
 Sorting out the details in lieu of a suicide is traumatizing and exhausting.
 Your close friends and family will grieve that trauma daily.

 All of us at some point in our lives are curious about life after death and wondering what happens to the body scientifically is perfectly natural.
 The biological response is greatly influenced by the method.
 Below, we’ve broken down the topic into several common methods: